|Name||Score out of ten||Best Price|

 How to Make Liquid Climbing Chalk?

-Fortunately, liquid climbing chalk is based upon a very simple recipe and can be made at home without too much trouble.
+Fortunately, liquid climbing chalk is based upon a very simple recipe and can be made at home without too much trouble, so it is quite easy to make your own DIY liquid chalk.
 To begin, you’ll need a good bit of your dry chalk of choice and a bottle of rubbing alcohol that is at around 70 percent isopropyl alcohol.

 If it isn’t already in powder form, break up your dry chalk until it resembles the texture of flour.
 Next, mix the two ingredients together while maintaining a chalk-to-alcohol ratio of 2:1.
 If you use two cups of powdered chalk, you’ll need one cup of alcohol.
 Store in an airtight container.